Psy.D. Program Faculty: Lynn O'Connor, Ph.D.

 Emotion Personality and Altruism Research Group - www.eparg.org

-She served as a consultant and evaluator for Walden House, and a Research Associate at the Haight-Ashbury Detoxification and Aftercare Project.
-Since 1996, she has worked as an evaluator in other settings, including serving as Director of Evaluation at the Wright Institute from 1998 – 2004.
-Dr. O'Connor helped to found and served as Clinical and Research Director of a Pre- and Postdoctoral Internship Training Program and Clinic at the San Francisco Psychotherapy Research Group from 2001 to 2004.
-She is on the editorial board of a new journal, Terrorism Research.
-She currently has a small private practice in San Francisco, and provides consultation for Bay Area psychotherapists.
+Dr. O'Connor served as a consultant and evaluator for Walden House, and a Research Associate at the Haight-Ashbury Detoxification and Aftercare Project.
+Since 1996, she has worked as an evaluator in other settings, including serving as Director of Evaluation at The Wright Institute from 1998 - 2004.
+She served as a Founder, and as Clinical and Research Director of a Pre- and Postdoctoral Internship Training Program and Clinic at the San Francisco Psychotherapy Research Group from 2001 to 2004.
+She currently serves as an adjunct reviewer of manuscripts submitted to journals such as: Psychological Bulletin, Emotion, and others.
+She has also served as an adjunct reviewer of proposals for the National Science Foundation (NSF).

 In 2001, Dr. O'Connor received the Raymond D. Fowler Award from the American Psychological Association of Graduate Students (APAGS) for her outstanding contributions to graduate students' professional development.
 In 2006, Dr. O'Connor's contributions to contemporary feminism were recognized in a biographical entry in Feminists Who Changed America, 1963 – 1975, Barbara J. Love, editor.